moka-guys/mokabed/LiveBedfiles/Pan4301_exomedepth_LogFile.md

         bash TestArea_for_bed_generation_script/makeExomedepth.sh hg19 tmp Pan4301capture.bed

 3) Manually edit tmp_missed.bed to use gene symbol as 4th column.
 Add 0 and strand info in 5th and 6th column

+4) Remove padding on added coding exon in tmp_missed.bed.
+Since the BRCA1 region is only 11 bp, therefore no padding to remove.